scarborough-courtney/ohimanual/content/accessing_github_repos.md

 * **Command line**

 If you are just modifying data *.csv* files, you probably only need to use the GitHub App.
 RStudio is convenient if you are working with *.R* files.
 Also, the command line can be used by those interested, and there are resources available online.

+> TIP: Once you sync your repository, the updated information will be automatically available to the WebApps.

 ### Using the GitHub App to synchronize your repository